LadDev/WGDashboard-by-LadDev/README.md

 This WireGuard + AdGuard Home bundle allows you to set up a VPN for the whole family and configure visit restrictions for certain users, including the ability to set up parental controls

+In order to configure AdGuard Home after launching the Docker container, you need to go to: http://localhost:3000 and configure AdGuard

 If you like our build, you can support us with donations to motivate the development of the project: